zaeonNineZero/NineZero-Gun-Expansion/README.md

 * Three attachments: the Solid Stock, Stabilizing Stock, and a dyeable version of the Tactical Stock.
 * Crafting recipes for all items, allowing them to be used in survival mode.

-All weapons support stat modifications through datapacks and visual modifications through resource packs.
+All weapons can be dyed and take attachments from the gun mod and this addon, and possibly other addons as well.